MicrosoftDocs/win32/desktop-src/Intl/locale_iuseutf8legacyacp.md

 # LOCALE\_IUSEUTF8LEGACYACP

-**Beginning with the Manganese version of Windows:** It is recommended that applications use Unicode instead.
+**Beginning with the next version of Windows:** It is recommended that applications use Unicode instead.
 On machines that the user has configured to use a UTF-8 codepage, LOCALE_IUSEUTF8LEGACYACP is the legacy Windows codepage that would have been used on a non-UTF-8 legacy Windows machine.